-Those who find fault with our big leap forward and the mass movement also find fault with our rural people's communes.
+THOSE who find fault with our big leap forward and the mass movement also find fault with our rural people's communes.
 They maintain that the people's communes were set up "much too soon," are "in a mess" and "outstep the level of social development and the level of the people's political consciousness."
 There is no valid ground at all for such charges.

 It is wrong to regard the growth of the people's communes as lacking objective necessity.
 Those who do so fail to see that the people's communes are a new form of social organization which has grown up on the basis of the advanced agricultural producers' co-operatives.
 This form of social organization was created by the hundreds of millions of Chinese peasants to meet the needs of growing productive forces.
 It is the product of the big growth of agricultural production, which took place during the big leap forward of 1958 along with the great extension of water conservancy work, the peasants' enthusiasm in running industries and the great upsurge of socialist consciousness among the peasants.
-The mass of Chinese peasants have seen that the building of water conservancy works and industries, the comprehensive development of a diversified rural economy and the practice of co-ordination in the work of building various kinds of fairly large productive projects must necessarily exceed the scope of the original agricultural producers' co-operatives and require that certain kinds of new relations of production and new forms of organization should be established on the basis of developing the original agricultural producers' co-operatives.
+The mass of Chinese peasants have seen that the building of water conservancy works and industries, the comprehensive development of a diversified rural economy and the practice of co-ordination in the work of building various kinds of fairly large productive projects must necessarily exceed the scope of the original agricultural producers' co-operatives and require that certain kinds of new productive relations and new forms of organization should be established on the basis of developing the original agricultural producers' co-operatives.
 This is the people's commune.
-A people's commune has at its disposal the manpower of several thousand and even around ten thousand households and several tens of thousands or even over a hundred thousand mou of land, is able to deploy manpower and utilize natural resources more rationally for the development of the rural economy and facilitate the gradual mechanization and electrification of agriculture.
+A people's commune has at its disposal the manpower of several thousand and even around ten thousand households and several tens of thousands or even over a hundred thousand mu of land, is able to deploy manpower and utilize natural resources more rationally for the development of the rural economy and facilitate the gradual mechanization and electrification of agriculture.
 The educational and cultural services and collective welfare establishments urgently needed by the peasant masses can also be extensively developed in the people's communes.
-A great economy in labour has been achieved as a result of the setting up of such collective welfare establishments as community dining-rooms and kindergartens.
-In particular a very great number of women are freed from household chores.
-Only one year has passed since the rural people's communes were established, but they have fully demonstrated in practice their immense vitality.
+The setting up of such collective welfare establishments as community dining-rooms and kindergartens has saved great amounts of labour power and in particular has made available the labour power of a very great number of women, Only one year has passed since the rural people's communes have been established, but they have fully demonstrated in practice their immense vitality.
 That is why the people's commune movement is a great mass movement that meets the need of the Chinese peasants to develop the rural economy rapidly and transform the poverty-stricken and backward face of the Chinese countryside, a mass movement which conforms to the laws of historical development under the conditions obtaining in China.
-Such a mass movement is not something that can emerge because somebody shouts for it, nor will it collapse because somebody opposes it.
+Such a mass movement is not something that can emerge because somebody shouts for it, nor will it collapse because somebody opposes it,